blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Catapult (1st)
 Casting Time: 1 action
 Range: 30 feet
-Components: V, S, M(an object weighing less than 10lb)
 Duration: Instantaneous
 You levitate one object, then send it hurdling in a straight line up to the maximum range of the spell.
 One at a time, each creature in the path must